Type above and press Enter to search. Press Esc to cancel.

 Popular products

-Use your POS or retail management system to generate reports on your top sellers.
+Lean into data-backed insights with the help of your POS to generate reports on your top sellers.
 From there, identify the items that would make for great presents and include those in your guide.
 You could, for example, have a “Featured” section on your guide to showcase gifts that everyone would love.

-The “Gift” section on Alex and Ani’s website, for example, has a subcategory called “Our Best Gifts” which compiles the brand’s bestsellers.
+The “Gift Shop” section on Alex and Ani’s website, for example, has a subcategory called “Top 10 Bestsellers” which compiles consumers’ favorite items.

 Market trends